Time & Date Control Strategies

 Implementation Syntax:

-// Temporal task logger for debugging
+// Temporal task logger for debugging (dev/test environments only)

-const originalSetTimeout = window.setTimeout;
+const originalSetTimeout = globalThis.setTimeout;

-const scheduledTasks: Map<number, { id: number; time: number; fn: Function }> = new Map();
+const scheduledTasks = new Map<number, { id: number; time: number; label: string }>();

-const id = originalSetTimeout(fn, delay, ...args);
+const id = originalSetTimeout(fn, delay, ...args) as unknown as number;

-scheduledTasks.set(id, { id, time: Date.now() + delay, fn });
+scheduledTasks.set(id, { id, time: Date.now() + delay, label: fn.toString().slice(0, 80) });

-console.debug(`[Timer] Scheduled ID ${id} at ${new Date().toISOString()} (+${delay}ms)`);
+console.debug(`[Timer] Scheduled ID ${id} in +${delay}ms`);

 return id;